theidiotmachine/WA1/README.md

     1. [ ] fairly sure prefix unary operators are wrong - may need to start at a precedence
     1. [ ] the lexer doesn't parse negative numbers!
     1. [x] import order is not correct - imports need to be first - need a secondary mapping.
 Claim fixed, needs to be tested
+    1. [ ] type guards - in unguarded loops
 1. Inlining
     1. [ ] inline numeric constants?
     1. [ ] or full blown inlining, of which this is just a special case?